Candidate Information for Municipal Elections

 What do I do when I am elected?

-- Review minutes of prior council meetings: This will help you jump into discussions on current issues and help you determine the position of any returning council members on these issues.
+- This will help you jump into discussions on current issues and help you understand recent discussions on these issues.

-- Attend the municipal orientation session for newly-elected officials: The Municipal Affairs section will host an orientation session soon after the election.
-The session reviews your responsibilities on council and other requirements of councils under the Municipalities Act.
-The session will also allow you to meet and network with other newly-elected officials from other municipalities.
+- The Municipal Affairs branch will host an orientation session soon after the election.
+The session reviews your responsibilities on council and other requirements of councils under the Municipal Government Act.

 - The session will also allow you to meet and network with other newly-elected or returning officials from other municipalities.